 “What’s it like there?”

 A few people had a lot, and most people had nothing.
 A few had power, and most had none.
 A few lived high off the hog, and most lived hand to mouth.
 A few didn’t know what to do with their wealth, and most didn’t know what to do about their poverty.
 Most worked for the few, and the few had the many beaten if they didn’t work themselves to death.
-On the other hand, the few simply had the many shot at if they tried to free themselves.
+And if the many tried to free themselves, the few simply arranged for them to be shot.